Quantum work extraction efficiency for noisy quantum batteries: the role of coherence

+\item In Sec. \ref{sec:metaphysics} we analyzed the simultaneous action of dephasing and ADC.
+We found, for various regimes of the channel parameters, analytical expressions for the input energy maximizer of $\ergo^{(1)}$ and $\fixedergo^{(1)}$, the values of $\chi$, $C_{\rm loc}$ and $\cal{J}_{\rm loc}$.

+\end{itemize} Interestingly, in the case of the generalized amplitude damping channel, the analysis shows that quantum coherence can enhance the efficiency of energy storage, while this advantage is lost in the presence of sufficiently large dephasing.
+Remarkably, in the special case of a QB in contact with a very high temperature environment (i.e. for GADCs in the limit $\eta \to \frac{1}{2}$), the battery is able to preserve all of its input ergotropy. \\

-In this sense, this work may serve as a starting point for a more realistic analysis of the performance of quantum batteries.
-While noisy channels as the ones analyzed in this paper are in general simplified models of those occurring in experimental setups, our results can be of assistance in experiments design by providing indications of the level of noise resistance and storing strategies required to observe a quantum advantage for energy storage quantum devices. \\
+Building on these considerations and results, this work may serve as a starting point for a more realistic analysis of the performance of quantum batteries.
+While noisy channels as the ones analyzed in this paper are in general simplified models of those occurring in experimental setups, our findings can be of assistance in experiment design by providing indications of the level of noise resistance and storing strategies required to observe a quantum advantage for energy storage quantum devices. \\